Group-Equivariant Diffusion Models for Lattice Field Theory: Application to gauge theory in 2D

 We also compute \emph{topological susceptibility}, formally defined as

-The topological susceptibility is associated with the fluctuations of the topological charge, and while its computation in lattice QCD poses many challenges~\cite{DelDebbio:2004ns,Luscher:2010ik,Ce:2015qha, Ce:2016awn, Athenodorou:2022aay}, the simple angular definition of $Q$ in Eq.~\eqref{eq:topo_charge} allows a straightforward computation of $\chi_Q$ in U(1) lattice gauge theory.
-Table~\ref{tab:observables_comparison} lists reweighted measurements of $\langle P\rangle$ and $ \chi_Q$, which show good agreement between the data obtained with HMC and the diffusion model.
+The topological susceptibility is associated with the fluctuations of the topological charge, and while its computation in lattice QCD poses many challenges~\cite{DelDebbio:2004ns,LuscherPalombi2010TopSus,Ce2015NonGaussian,Ce2016Topological,Athenodorou:2022TopSus}, the simple angular definition of $Q$ in equation~\eqref{eq:topo_charge} allows a straightforward computation of $\chi_Q$ in U(1) lattice gauge theory.
+Table~\ref{tab:observables_comparison} lists reweighted measurements of $\langle P\rangle$ and $ \chi_Q$, which show good agreement between the data obtained with HMC and the diffusion model for smaller values of $\beta$.
+We observe some tension for the mean-value of $\langle P\rangle$ for larger values of $\beta$.
+This might be due to error in estimating the Jacobian of the induced transformation, though we leave this investigation to future work.